msk-mind/luna/docs/dev.rst

     make build-docker

-The docker image is also available on DockerHub: `luna-dev <https://hub.docker.com/r/mskmind/luna-dev>`_.
+The docker image is also available on DockerHub: `luna <https://hub.docker.com/r/mskmind/luna>`_.

 This docker image includes the pre-requisites and python dependencies.
 This is primarily used for circleci testing at the moment, but can be extended based on your development needs.